Winter Mental Health

 Controlled exposure to cold temperatures activates remarkable physiological responses.
 Research from the National Institutes of Health has shown that mild cold exposure stimulates brown adipose tissue (BAT)—a specialized fat that burns calories to generate heat.
 This activation is accompanied by improved insulin sensitivity and enhanced glucose metabolism.

 Importantly, these benefits don't require extreme conditions.
-Research published in the journal Frontiers in Physiology shows that sustained exposure to temperatures of 66°F (19°C)—well within the range of winter outdoor activities—can increase brown fat activity and improve metabolic health over time.
+Research published in the journal Frontiers in Physiology notes that sustained exposure to temperatures of 66°F (19°C)—well within the range of winter outdoor activities—can increase brown fat activity and improve metabolic health over time.

 Winter Exercise: Nature's Multiplier Effect